 It is the policy of the Central Lyon Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact the Superintendent, Central Lyon CSD, 1010 S. Greene St., Rock Rapids, IA 51246, (712) 472-2664, superintendent@centrallyon.org.
+If you have questions or a grievance related to this policy please contact Brent Jorth, Central Lyon Superintendent, 1010 S. Greene St., Rock Rapids, IA 51246, (712) 472-2664, bjorth@centrallyon.org.